thedigitalchief/thedigitalchief/README.md

   👨🏻‍💻  Skilled developer with experience in full stack and AI development. <br>

-  🤝 I am a driven individual interested in building scalable software that will improve and enable more in people's lives.
-Let's work together to bring your ideas to life! <br>
+  🤝 I am a driven individual interested in building scalable software that will improve people's lives. <br>

-  💡 I am currently working on full-stack SAAS and progressive web apps. <br>
+  💡 I am currently working on a progressive web app. <br>

-  🏄‍♂️ My hobbies include surfing, tennis, chess, video editing, and watching cinema. <br>
+  🏄‍♂️ My other hobbies include tennis, surfing, skiing, and watching movies. <br>

-  If you're interested, please feel free to reach out! <br>
+  If you're interested, please don't hesistate to reach out! <br>